ProsperWorks/copper-sdk/README.md

 [![npm](https://img.shields.io/npm/v/copper-sdk.svg?style=flat-square)](https://www.npmjs.com/package/copper-sdk)

-The javascript SDK provides client-side functionalities for adding embedded app to the Copper web client.
+The javascript SDK provides client-side functionalities for adding embedded apps to the Copper web client.

-The Embedded app is an iframe embedded in the Copper web page.
+The embedded app is an iframe embedded in the Copper web page.
 The display location of the iframe is configured in the embedded app's settings page.

 ## Usage
 Execute the following with your webpack/rollup/browserify etc.